andythigpen/bdn9_comp/README.md

 # Configuration

 * server (string) - Hostname/port to connect to.
 If set, bdn9 will act like a client and send requests to this server.
-* port (string) - Serial port of the BDN9 device.
-This can be used if auto-detecting the device fails.
 * bind (string) - IP address/port to bind to and listen for incoming requests.
 Defaults to "localhost:17432".
 * slackWindowName (string) - Name of the slack call window process.
 Used for mute toggle.
 * slackMuteKeys (string) - List of keys to send to slack on toggle mute events.
 The first entry must be a key and the remaining can be modifier keys.